 Signed

 Des Murphy

 Forensic Scientist

 Maureen Browne

 Forensic Scientist

-SHERIFFDOM OF NORTH STRATHCLYDE at KILMARNOCK
+SHERIFFDOM of GLASGOW AND STRATHKELVIN AT GLASGOW

 JOINT MINUTE OF ADMISSIONS

 in the cause

 HER MAJESTY'S ADVOCATE

 Against

 JAMES WOOD

 \\\\\

 A For the Crown and

 B For the Panel, James Wood

-have agreed and hereby agree as follows :-
+have agreed and hereby agree as follows:-

 - 1. that Crown Label Production No. 1 is a polythene bag containing 60 white tablets;

-- that said tablets were examined by Des Murphy and Maureen Browne, both forensic scientists at the Scottish Forensic Science Laboratories, on 24th November;
+- 2. that said tablets were examined by Des Murphy and Maureen Browne, both forensic scientists at the Scottish Forensic Science Laboratories, on 24th November:

 - 3. that Crown Production No 2 is their report of said examination; and

 - 4. that said tablets were found to contain methylene-dioxy-methyl-amphetamine (MDMA) the controlled drug commonly known as Ecstacy which is a Class A drug specified in paragraph 1(c) of Part 1 of Schedule 2 to the Misuse of Drugs Act 1971.

 IN RESPECT WHEREOF

 Signed A for the Crown

 Signed B for the Panel James Wood

-SHERIFFDOM of NORTH STRATHCLYDE at KILMARNOCK
+SHERIFFDOM Of GLASGOW AND STRATHKELVIN AT GLASGOW

 JOINT MINUTE OF ADMISSIONS

 in the cause

 HER MAJESTY'S ADVOCATE

-Against
+against

 JAMES WOOD

+2010

 CROWN PRODUCTION NO. 3

 Handwritten List of Names and Numbers

 Valerie 6

 John 6

 Ronnie 2

-Jim 6
+Jím 6

 Jane 2

 Frank 6

 Gerry 6

 Colín 6

 Roy 6

 Neil 6

 Eugene 6

 The Crown Speech to the Jury - a possible outline

-Ladies and Gentlemen of the Jury

-I now have the opportunity to address you on behalf of the Crown.
+Ladies and Gentlemen of the Jury I now have the opportunity to address you on behalf of the Crown.
 It is my function to present the evidence - but it is your function to decide whether on the evidence the Crown have proved the accused "Guilty" beyond reasonable doubt.

-The Crown invites you to accept that that there is no reasonable doubt that the accused James (or Jane) Wood is guilty of the offence charged
+The Crown invites you to accept that that there is no reasonable doubt that the accused James (or Jane) Wood is guilty of the offence charged.
+On the evidence, the factors pointing to James Wood's guilt are as follows: - that James Wood has been proved guilty "beyond reasonable doubt" - and that you should convict.

-cused busines (or busine) who do is guine, or the oriented enauged.

-the evidence, the factors pointing to James Wood's guilt are as follows: -

-1.

-2.

-3.

-4.

-5.

-6.

-short, the Crown say that on the evidence you would be fully justified in finding

-In short, the Crown say that on the evidence you would be fully justified in finding that James Wood has been proved guilty "beyond reasonable doubt" - and that you should convict.
 Mr Wood has no defence.
 I invite you to return a verdict of "guilty as libelled".

-8. The Defence Speech to the Jury - a possible outline

-Ladies and Gentlemen of the Jury

-I now have the opportunity to address you on behalf of the accused - James (or Jane) Wood.
+8. The Defence Speech to the Jury - a possible outline Ladies and Gentlemen of the Jury I now have the opportunity to address you on behalf of the accused - James (or Jane) Wood.
 It is important to remember that in Scotland every accused person is presumed to be innocent.
 It is up to the Crown to prove an accused person guilty - and to prove his guilt "beyond reasonable doubt".
 That is a high standard.
 If there is any reasonable doubt about Mr Wood's guilt, then you must acquit.
 In this case, I am inviting you to accept that the Crown has clearly failed to prove its case.

-The factors which show there is a reasonable doubt are as follows: -
+The factors which show there is a reasonable doubt are as follows: - 2.

-2.

 In short, on the evidence, you would be fully justified in finding that guilt has not been proved.
 There is a reasonable doubt - and Mr Wood is entitled to the benefit of that doubt.
 In any event Mr Wood has established a defence.
 I invite you to agree that Mr Wood should be acquitted - and to return a verdict of "not guilty".
-9. The Charge

-SHERIFF'S CHARGE TO THE JURY - a possible outline LADIES and GENTLEMEN OF THE JURY, it is now my duty to give you directions as to the law in this case.
+9. The Charge SHERIFF'S CHARGE TO THE JURY - a possible outline LADIES and GENTLEMEN OF THE JURY, it is now my duty to give you directions as to the law in this case.
 You and I have DIFFERENT FUNCTIONS.